FRUITS OF THE MOOD

 Eydie Gormé

-Eydie Gormé (born Edith Gormezano in 1931 to Sephardic Jewish immigrants - 2013) was a bilingual (English and Spanish) American singer who, with her husband Steve Lawrence, is credited heavily with helping to keep the classic American pop repertoire alive and well.
+Eydie Gormé (born Edith Gormezano in 1928 to Sephardic Jewish immigrants - died in 2013) was a bilingual (English and Spanish) American singer who, with her husband Steve Lawrence, was credited heavily with helping to keep the classic American pop repertoire alive and well.
 She graduated from William Howard Taft high school in 1946 (legendary film director Stanley Kubrick attended the school at the same time), and worked for the United Nations as a translator, using her fluency in the Spanish language.
 She also hired out as a singer, working in the big bands of former Glenn Miller singer Tex Beneke as well as the lesser-known Tommy Tucker, before going on her own in 1952.
 She caught both her big break and her life partner when she and singer Steve Lawrence were booked to the original The Tonight Show, then hosted by Steve Allen.
-Steve & Eydie (as they are usually referenced) became two of the only legitimate music stars to break out from 1950's television.
+Steve & Eydie (as they are usually referenced) became two of the only legitimate music stars to break out from 1950s television.
 Gormé enjoyed a few hit singles on her own.
-Still, she won a Grammy Award for Best Female Vocal Performance in 1967, for her version of "If He Walked Into My Life", from the stage musical Mame.
-Like her husband, Gormé has appeared on numerous television shows over the years, including The Carol Burnett Show and The Nanny.
-In 1960, Gormé and Lawrence were awarded the Grammy Award for Best Performance by a Vocal Group for their song "We Got Us".
-Since the 1970's, the couple has focused strictly on the American pop repertoire, recording several albums themed around individual American pop composers.
-As the 21st Century arrived, the normally indefatigable couple announced their plans to cut back on their touring, launching a "One More For The Road" tour in 2002.
+Still, she won a Grammy Award for best female vocal performance in 1967, for her version of If he walked into my life, from the stage musical Mame.
+Like her husband, Gormé has appeared on numerous television shows over the years, including The Carol Burnett Show and The nanny.
+In 1960, Gormé and Lawrence were awarded the Grammy Award for best performance by a vocal group for their song We got us.
+Since the 1970s, the couple has focused strictly on the American pop repertoire, recording several albums themed around individual American pop composers.
+As the 21st century arrived, the normally indefatigable couple announced their plans to cut back on their touring, launching a One more for the road tour in 2002.

 My favorite things

-And here are several other examples of the fabulous style of Eydie Gormé!
+And here are several other examples of the fabulous style of Eydie Gormé:

 Johnny one note